Responding to the Coronavirus (COVID-19) Pandemic

 Goodwill Industries of Southeastern Wisconsin has continued delivering Meals on Wheels to homebound older adults without interruption and is monitoring the needs of participants.

-Thousands of wellness calls are being made to older adults by Serving Older Adults of Southeast Wisconsin, Milwaukee Christian Center, United Community Center, Eras Senior Network, LGBT Community Center, Jewish Family Services and Department on Aging staff.
+Thousands of wellness calls are being made to older adults by Serving Older Adults of Southeast Wisconsin, Milwaukee Christian Center, United Community Center, Eras Senior Network, LGBT Community Center, Jewish Family Services and Division on Aging staff.

 Jewish Family Services is providing a Friendly Caller Program for older adults who may be socially isolated due to COVID-19.

 Aging Resource Center staff have modified their procedures to continue doing client “visits” and Long Term Care Functional Screenings remotely.
+Learn more about the latest update to Human Services Building hours.

 The Department on Aging is coordinating COVID-19 transportation to medical appointments for any adult in Milwaukee County who has tested positive for COVID-19, exhibited COVID-19 symptoms, or was directly exposed to COVID-19.